anaxite/tgdp-asciidoc-templates/CONTRIBUTING.md

 - **Working groups** - Our project is organized into several different working groups that meet on a regular basis to work on the project’s key initiatives.
 One of the best ways to get started with our project is to join and meet with one of our working groups.
 See [The Good Docs Project Working Groups](https://thegooddocsproject.dev/working-group/) for a list of our current active groups.
 NOTE: If you plan to contribute to our project by writing templates, you will be required to join one of the template working groups.
 - **Weekly meetings** - The project leaders hold weekly meetings to discuss project-level decisions.
 Feel free to join one of these meetings to introduce yourself to the project leaders and discover next steps for getting involved in the project.
 See the [community calendar](https://thegooddocsproject.dev/community/#calendar) for meeting times.

 As you begin to join our project, remember that this is a project composed entirely of volunteers.
 We love to welcome new members, but want to be careful not to burn out our core project contributors.
-This level of mindfulness helps us ensure that we retain our project’s capacity to produce high-quality work.
+This level of mindfulness helps us ensure that we retain our project's capacity to produce high-quality work.
 As such, we ask that you respect the time of our project maintainers and contributors.
 (And expect us to respect your time in return!)

 We expect all members of our project to be nice to each other and to follow our [Code of Conduct](https://thegooddocsproject.dev/code-of-conduct/) when interacting with other members of the Good Docs Project.

-## Adopt a template
+## 2. Adopt a template

 In this phase, you will decide which template or method project you will work on and assign yourself to the issue tracking that project.